 Comment Response Document Reference scenarios were contemplated for the proposed new building, including constructing the new building on the site of the existing building.
 However, to provide adequate, equitable, and fully accessible education for all students, the building program must meet the educational specification standards which would be best achieved through the construction of a new building in the proposed location.
 New play space would be constructed in the location of the existing building.
 The new recreation areas would include a new play field and trails, new hard surface play areas, a new covered play area, new learning gardens, new nature play areas, and a soft surface play area with new play equipment.
-Jac kins, Chris 1 6 The District should issue a DS for the project and provide further detailed environmental review through an EIS.
+Jack kins, Chris 6 The District should issue a DS for the project and provide further detailed environmental review through an EIS.
 I believe that this project has probable significant adverse environmental impacts and therefore SEPA regulations require a DS and EIS.
 Seattle Public Schools considered these comments in making a final SEPA determination for the project.
 As SEPA lead agency, Seattle Public Schools reviewed the SEPA Environmental Checklist and supporting documentation (including mitigation measures), considered comments received during the SEPA process, and determined that no probable significant adverse environmental impacts would occur under the proposal.
 N/A 7 Background.
 The proposed project to demolish and replace the school would occur from June 2021 to September 2023 with the playground complete by December 2023 and with the existing school remaining operational and onsite until the new buildings are complete, at which time the existing buildings would be demolished.
 "The proposed project would include the development of a new two-story school on the site with approximately 95,000 gsf of building spaceThe proposed new building would include 36 classrooms; a music room; an art/project lab; a gymnasium; a dining/commons area; learning commons areas; offices; and, other associated support and building infrastructure space.
 The proposed project would increase the student capacity of the school from an existing capacity of approximately 231 students (approximately 252 students when including the existing portable buildings) to a new capacity of approximately 650 students, including up to approximately 40 preschool students."
-"Bus loading/unloading would occur along the west side of 1st Avenue NE in front of the school building.
-Parent vehicle loading/unloading would occur along N 120th Street.
-The existing parking lot that is adjacent to 1st Avenue NE would be replaced with a new parking lot with space for approximately 28 vehicles (including two ADA accessible spaces).
+"Bus loading/unloading would occur along N 120 th Street.
+The existing parking lot that is adjacent to 1 st Avenue NE would be replaced with a new parking lot with space for approximately 28 vehicles (including two ADA accessible spaces).
 Fire lane access to the building would be provided from the west side of the site, via Corliss Avenue N." "Upon completion of the new school building, the existing building would be demolished and a new play field and recreational area would be constructed for the site."
 Seattle Public Schools considered these comments in making a final SEPA determination for the project.
 N/A